YuliannkA/YuliannkA.github.io/README.md

 ## WELCOME!!!

 ###
 All of us need energy.
-We get enerfy grom food digestion.
+We get energy from food digestion.
 The best choice so far is refferenced to organic produce.

 Organic produce grows year by year